GerhardRvv/CS50xFinalProject/README.md

 - Select `debug` to be able to launch into an emulator or test device.

 ### Project Structure and Files' Functions

-## Core Architecture
-This section outlines the core components of the application, including the data models, networking, and UI components.

 ### `api/model`
 - `Tweet.kt` - Defines the data model for a tweet.